Chances are—even if you’ve never owned a fish before—you know what an angelfish looks like?

 What Human Foods Can They Eat?

-Angelfish are omnivores, so there are many foods in your refrigerator you may be able to share with your fish.
+Because they are omnivores, there are many foods in your refrigerator you may be able to share with your fish.
 Beef heart can be a great treat and a source of protein.
-Just make sure all fat has been removed before being given to your fish.
+Just make sure all fat has been removed before being given to them.

 Boiled peas, pulled from their shell and sliced into small chunks, are also a great nutritional source them.
 Zucchini and cucumber are other types of human food they enjoy.